 You don’t have to be a professional photographer to take the perfect travel photos; all you need are some good techniques.
 A great picture doesn’t have to be perfect but it should be visually stimulating and pleasing to the eye.
-I’m no pro, but I do take high quality photos and it is because I follow my own guidelines.
+I’m no pro, but I do take high-quality photos and it’s because I follow my own guidelines.
 I can remember just a few years ago, I was completely an amateur and my photos looked like it.
 After some practice and a little research, I was able to pinpoint some important rules to taking great travel photos.

 If you are searching for the magic hour, you had better find out when sunrise and sunset are.
 Knowing this will help you be in place when the magic hour strikes.

 The weather will have a bearing on your pictures, so check the forecast to see if your early rising will be worth the trouble.
 The mornings are often more gloomy than evenings so be prepared for an overcast sky.
 Many will think that overcast skies are bad for photography, when in fact, it makes the magic hour last much longer.

 By waking up early, you get an interesting view of things seldom seen by tourists.
 Most tourists travel on similar schedules, making attractions busy during popular times and photos less unique.
 I like to see how huge operations like farmers markets are set up; it lets you see how the locals live, which makes for excellent travel snapshots.